This section introduces the nRF Cloud REST API.

 nrf-[IMEI], as is the case for the nRF9160 DK and Thingy:91, you must either provision a new certificate that uses the UUID (and re-provision the device on nRF Cloud), or pass the

 -H "Authorization: Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJkZXZpY2VJZGVudGlmaWVyIjoiZmIwOWNkZmItZTY4Yy00NGUzLWIwMTQtMmJlZDc4Yzk3OTQ5In0.RUAWePWjqRn4TK6EXsiKrsMM69FqDjg7dn52hrqG8CM"

-Of course, you can always use cURL or other utilities from the command line.
+Use cURL or other utilities to call APIs from the command line.